zaid638/IBM-Capstone-Project/README.md

 *	The findings of this analysis offer valuable insights into the trends shaping the technological landscape in programming language, databases, platforms, web frameworks sectors.
 <br />

 *	the most used languages in future are changes with current using languages. new languages are trending in future and some of the languages are not likely using in future.
 <br />

-*	the most used databases in future are changes with current using databases. new databases are trending in future and some of the databases are not likely using in future. <br />
+*	the most used databases in future are changes with current using databases. new databases are trending in future and some of the databases are not likely using in future.
 <br />

 * there is no difference in platform used in current and future trends and JavaScript based webframworks like reactjs, angularjs are mostly used in future
 <br /><br />